jrandj/java-11/README.md

     }
 	```

 1. A type parameter can have any name.
-By convention the below letters are used:
+By convention, the below letters are used:
     * E for an element
     * K for a map key
     * V for a map value